 For the award of a major in Finance, students must complete:

-(i) 18 credit points of compulsory units of study, as follows:
+(i) 18 credit points in compulsory units of study, as follows:

 - FINC2011 Corporate Finance I